raml2html/raml2html/README.md

 # RAML to HTML

-A simple RAML to HTML parser written for Node.js.
+A simple RAML to HTML documentation generator, written for Node.js.

 ## Install